-How can I continue to get insights into the metrics that will be deprecated?
+How can I continue to get insights into the metrics that are now deprecated?

-While there is no one-to-one solution to access the metrics that will be deprecated, there are still ways you can approximate those insights.
+While there is no one-to-one solution to access the metrics that have been deprecated, there are still ways you can approximate those insights.

 For volume and types of queries: